Emissivity: Spectral directional emissivity

+In practical thermography, surfaces with higher n values require precise correction for reflected apparent temperature in order to avoid underestimation of the true object temperature.

 Emissivities of common surfaces

 Emissivities ε can be measured using simple devices such as Leslie's cube in conjunction with a thermal radiation detector such as a thermopile or a bolometer.
 The apparatus compares the thermal radiation from a surface to be tested with the thermal radiation from a nearly ideal, black sample.
 The detectors are essentially black absorbers with very sensitive thermometers that record the detector's temperature rise when exposed to thermal radiation.
 For measuring room temperature emissivities, the detectors must absorb thermal radiation completely at infrared wavelengths near 10×10−6 metre.
-Visible light has a wavelength range of about 0.4–0.7×10−6 metre from violet to deep red.
+Visible light has a wavelength range of about 0.4–0.7×10−6 meter from violet to deep red.

 Emissivity measurements for many surfaces are compiled in many handbooks and texts.
 Some of these are listed in the following table.